-We gush over doe-eyed Persian cats, but, deep down, we wonder how healthy they are.
-After all, research suggests flat-faced cats have more health problems than regular cats.
+We gush over doe-eyed Persian cats, but we wonder how healthy they are.
+After all, research suggests that flat-faced cats have more health problems than regular cats.

-The welfare of flat-faced cats is important.
-To protect them, we should manage their health problems as best we can.
-At the same time, we should consider whether it is ethical to breed these cats.
+The welfare of flat-faced cats is important, so we need to manage their health problems as best we can to protect them.

 Why Do Flat-Faced Cats Have Health Problems?

 To understand why these cats have so many health issues, you only need to look at their facial anatomy.